 - $288,877,229 was awarded to players in prizes.

 History of Iowa Lottery Authority

 Legislation creating Iowa’s lottery was signed into law in April 1985.
 The Lottery began ticket sales just four months later with a kickoff celebration at the Iowa State Fair on August 22.
 More than 6.4 million Scratch, Match and Win instant tickets were sold during the first week of sales.

 The Iowa Lottery’s first draw game was Iowa LOTTO, which debuted on April 30, 1986.
-The multistate Lotto*America launched in Iowa and six other states in February 1988; the game was the precursor to Powerball, which was co-designed by founding Iowa Lottery commissioner Ed Stanek.
+Two years later, the multistate Lotto*America launched in Iowa and six other states; the game was the precursor to Powerball, which was co-designed by founding Iowa Lottery commissioner Ed Stanek.